muximus3/OneAPI/README.md

 # OneAPI

-LLM calling tool for researchers, which can interact with the language model based on UI or code.
+The LLM calling tool is designed for researchers to interact with the language model.
+It can be accessed through a user interface (UI), code, or command.

-Engage in multi-turn conversations with ChatGPT or Other LLMs APIs and automatically save them in a training-specific data format.
+Engage in multi-turn conversations with ChatGPT or Other LLMs APIs and automatically save them in a **training-specific** data format.

 **Step 1: Installation (requires Python environment and python >= 3.11):** `pip install one-api-tool`